Achieve your full potential thanks to Saxion’s modern learning facilities

 In the third year you´ll have to find an internship for approximately 5 months in a company were you are a co-worker while studying the ways the company works, their methods, their workflows and their profession.

 The fourth year starts with the minor.
-The minor enables you to broaden your vision by choosing from the many minors Saxion offers, or even from another university.
+The minor enables you to broaden your vision by choosing from the many minors Saxion offers, or go more indepth.
 You may want to explore entrepreneurship as a preparation for running your own Independent Game Company or anything that suits you to create the best games out there!

 For more information, download this schematic overview!